 When it comes to packing, check the ship’s itinerary for dress codes for each night.
 Many cruises have formal nights or even theme nights.
 Make sure to pack an outfit that you are comfortable in for every occasion.4 Tips for Taking Your First Cruise | #travel Click To Tweet

 Wifi on cruise ships is typically expensive and not very reliable.
-For these reasons, try to keep your wifi usage confined to the days when you are at port where you can typically find a café or coffee shop to upload your photos and check your email.
+For these reasons, try to keep your wifi usage confined to the days when you are at port, where you can typically find a café or coffee shop to upload your photos and check your social media and email.